Monument of the Eponymous Heroes

-The Monument of the Eponymous Heroes (Μνημείο των Επωνύμων Ηρώων, located in the Ancient Agora of Athens (No. 10 on the map on the right), Greece adjacent to the Metroon (old Bouleuterion, No. 11), was a marble podium that bore the bronze statues of the heroes representing the phylai (tribes) of Athens.
+The Monument of the Eponymous Heroes (Μνημείο των Επωνύμων Ηρώων, located in the Ancient Agora of Athens, Greece adjacent to the Metroon (old Bouleuterion), was a marble podium that bore the bronze statues of the heroes representing the phylai (tribes) of Athens.
 The monument was surrounded by a wooden fence on stone posts.
 All that remains on the modern agora are pieces of a long (over 16 m) statue base with the space for ten statues and two tripods at the ends with a partially restored fence.
 The large size and prominent position make the monument into a landmark for the Agora visitors.

 Bulletin board

 Being an important information center for the ancient Athenians, the place was used as an ancient bulletin board where proposed legislation, decrees, and announcements were posted on wooden tablets.

 Evolution

 The remaining base is from the mid-4th century BC.
 The earliest known mention of the monument is almost a century older: Aristophanes in 424 BC refers to it as "place where lawsuits are displayed".
 No remains of an earlier monument were found at the current spot.

 A smaller, 9.7 m long, base was located about 50 m to the south under the Middle Stoa.
 While it can be argued that this was the site of the earlier monument, the identification is uncertain.

 Cleisthenes had set up a new system of ten (instead of four) phylai around 508–507 B.C. (see Deme).
 The version of the monument of mid-4th century BC (so-called Period I) therefore included ten statues, one for each hero designating a phyle.

 The late 4th century BC saw two statues added, representing Macedonian kings Antigonus I and Demetrius I Poliorcetes (two new tribes were added at this so-called Period II).
 Ptolemy III was added to the group some 80 years later (Period III).
 The Period II addition was reversed after the next 20 years, when Philip V of Macedon besieged Athens during the Second Macedonian War, followed by adding a sculpture of Attalos I (Period IV).
 Finally, in the 2nd century A.D., a statue of Hadrian was installed (Period V).